Cathedral and city views, Spanish drinks and bites, and a relaxed rooftop vibe.

 Opening Hours

-The terrace tends to get busiest during lunch (1:00 PM to 3:00 PM) and early evening (7:00 PM to 9:00 PM).
-For the best chance at a prime terrace table with views, arrive outside these peak times.
+The terrace gets busiest during lunch (1:00 PM to 3:00 PM) and early evening (7:00 PM to 9:00 PM).
+For the best chance at a prime terrace table with a view, arrive outside these peak times.

 Menu & Prices